pulp/pulp/docs/sphinx/user-guide/nodes.rst

 After a repository has been enabled, it MUST be published before synchronizing content to child nodes.
 Publishing a *Nodes* enabled repository generates the data necessary for repository content synchronization with child nodes.
-If auto-publishing is enabled, a normal repository synchronization will result in publishing this data.
+If auto-publishing is enabled, a normal repository synchronization will result in publishing this data as well.

 The *Nodes* information can be manually published using the admin client.
 See: the ``node repo publish`` for details.